syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 ## Time text appearance

-You can customize the background and text style for the labels mentioning the time, by setting the `Background,` and `TimeRulerTextStyle` property of `DayViewSettings` in the Scheduler.
+You can customize the background and text style for the labels mentioning the time, by setting the `Background,` and `TimeRulerTextStyle` properties of `TimelineViewSettings` in the Scheduler.

 {% tabs %}
 {% highlight c# %}

-this.Scheduler.View = SchedulerView.Week;
+this.Scheduler.View = SchedulerView.TimelineWeek;
 var timeRulerTextStyle = new SchedulerTextStyle()
 {
     TextColor = Colors.Red,
     FontSize = 12,
 };

-this.Scheduler.DaysViewSettings.TimeRulerTextStyle = timeRulerTextStyle;
+this.Scheduler.TimelineViewSettings.TimeRulerTextStyle = timeRulerTextStyle;

 {% endhighlight %}
 {% endtabs %}